 GeneCards Summary for LRP1 Gene

 LRP1 (LDL Receptor Related Protein 1) is a Protein Coding gene.
-Diseases associated with LRP1 include Atrophoderma Vermiculata and Keratosis Follicularis Spinulosa Decalvans.
-Among its related pathways are Alzheimers Disease Pathway and Signaling by GPCR.
-GO annotations related to this gene include poly(A) RNA binding and receptor activity.
+Diseases associated with LRP1 include Keratosis Pilaris Atrophicans and Atrophoderma Vermiculata.
+Among its related pathways are Statin Pathway and Binding and Uptake of Ligands by Scavenger Receptors.
 An important paralog of this gene is LRP1B.

-Endocytic receptor involved in endocytosis and in phagocytosis of apoptotic cells.
-Required for early embryonic development.
+Endocytic receptor involved in endocytosis and in phagocytosis of apoptotic cells (PubMed:11907044, PubMed:12713657).
+Required for early embryonic development (By similarity).
 Involved in cellular lipid homeostasis.
 Involved in the plasma clearance of chylomicron remnants and activated LRPAP1 (alpha 2-macroglobulin), as well as the local metabolism of complexes between plasminogen activators and their endogenous inhibitors.
-May modulate cellular events, such as APP metabolism, kinase-dependent intracellular signaling, neuronal calcium signaling as well as neurotransmission.
+Acts as an LRPAP1 alpha-2-macroglobulin receptor (PubMed:26142438, PubMed:1702392).
+Acts as TAU/MAPT receptor and controls the endocytosis of TAU/MAPT as well as its subsequent spread (PubMed:32296178).
+May modulate cellular events, such as APP metabolism, kinase-dependent intracellular signaling, neuronal calcium signaling as well as neurotransmission (PubMed:12888553).